5 Best Restaurants in Cusco

 Uchu

-In the surroundings of the beautiful Plaza Nazarenas lies a famous steakhouse called Uchu, recognized for their protein-packed BBQ ribs and alpaca tenderloin cooked on hot volcanic stones.
+In the surroundings of the beautiful Plaza Nazarenas lies a famous steakhouse called Uchu, recognized for its protein-packed BBQ ribs and alpaca tenderloin cooked on hot volcanic stones.

 The combination of flavors in each of the dishes will certainly make you fall in love with their culinary art.
-The food is mainly Peruvian, with coastal dishes reinvented with Andean ingredients and exoctic combinations.
+Food here is mainly Peruvian, but chefs reinvented some coastal dishes, adding Andean ingredients and exotic combinations.

 The menu consists of traditional dishes with international food with a Peruvian twist.
-They have a wide range of coastal and Andean courses, as well as plenty of vegetarian options.
-Besides, the overall experience is also complemented with its upscale decoration.
+They have a wide range of coastal and Andean courses.

 Address: Calle Palacio 135, Cusco